ruthvik-mt/Trackifi/README.md

 🌐 Visit the website: [Trackifi](https://trackifii.vercel.app)

-The PWA version can be installed on bothe desktop and mobile by clicking "Install Trackifi".
+The PWA version can be installed on both desktop and mobile by clicking "Install Trackifi".

 ---